12 Great Perks and Benefits For Remote Employees and Virtual Teams

 A co-working space membership

-While during 2020, this may not be an option in a lot of the countries worldwide, remote employees who choose to continue working this way may benefit from a membership to a coworking space of their choosing.
+Remote employees may benefit from a membership to a coworking space of their choosing.
 Not everyone has space for a home office or can't work efficiently from home without being distracted, and some people simply enjoy having human contact in the workspace.

 In these cases, companies can opt to cover the membership costs, which are usually not hefty, yet they cover their teams with a good place to work and reliable internet connection.
 Most coworking spaces are even pet-friendly, making them the ideal choice for many remote employees who love spending more time with their pets.